Hola-Prime-Discount-Code/.github/profile/README.md

 ---

-## 🎁 How to Use the Discount Code INVEST
+## 🎁 How to Use the Discount Code INVEST20

 Using the Hola Prime discount code is simple.
 Head to the Hola Prime website via the link below, choose your preferred challenge type and account size, and proceed to checkout.

 You will find a field to enter a discount or promo code.
-Type **INVEST**, hit apply, and your total will drop by 20% instantly.
+Type **INVEST20**, hit apply, and your total will drop by 20% instantly.

 No email sign-up, no surveys, no extra steps.
 A clean, instant saving available to traders worldwide.

 ---

-## 🎯 Why INVEST is the Best Hola Prime Code Available
+## 🎯 Why INVEST20 is the Best Hola Prime Code Available

 Not all discount codes deliver real value — some are outdated, region-locked, or barely worth the effort.
-The code **INVEST** stands out because:
+The code **INVEST20** stands out because:

 - It is verified and working as of 2026
 - It delivers **20% OFF** — a meaningful saving on any Hola Prime challenge or Direct Account